asnaencorerpg/asnaencorerpg.github.io/dox/CASxx.md

 ### Remarks
 The **CASxx** operation is functionally identical to a **CASEDFT** operation when the **F1** , **Relop** , and **F2** keywords are not used.

-CASXX is similar to the ECR Classic CASxx, except that RELOP is now conditional and must be one of the accepted ECR relational operators, such as &gt;, =, *NE, *GT, etc. Also,the **Parmlist** parameter was added to allow the passing of arguments to the subroutine.
+CASXX is similar to the ECR Classic CASxx, except that RELOP is now conditional and must be one of the accepted ECR relational operators, such as >, =, *NE, *GT, etc. Also,the **Parmlist** parameter was added to allow the passing of arguments to the subroutine.

 ### See Also
 [BEGSR](BEGSR.html)